pmav99/newdot/README.md

 # Instructions

-In order to use this you need GNU stow.
+In order to use this you need GNU `stow`.

+Before running stow you probably want to create the directory structure beforehand so that stow creates symlinks only for files.
+More info [here](https://stackoverflow.com/a/4073999/592289)

 # Zsh